cbochs/grapple.nvim/README.md

 ### `Grapple.ScopeOptions`

 Options available when creating custom scope resolvers.
 Giving a scope resolver a `key` will allow it to be identified within the `require("grapple.scope").resolvers` table.
+For a scope to persisted, the `persist` options must be set to `true`; otherwise, any scope that is resolved by the scope resolver will be deleted when Neovim exits.

-In addition, a scope may also be cached.
+In addition to scope persistence, a scope may also be cached for faster access during a Neovim session.
 The `cache` option may be one of the following:
 * `cache = true`: scope path is resolved once and cached until explicitly invalidated
 * `cache = false` scope path is never cached and must always be resolved
 * `cache = string | string[]` scope path is cached and invalidated when a given autocommand event is triggered (see: [`:h autocmd`](https://neovim.io/doc/user/autocmd.html))